elavoie/ssb-tokens/doc/api.md

   custom token code).
 * `description`: is an optional [SSB Message ID](#ssb-message-id) whose content describes the purpose and conditions of the tokens.
-* `decimals`: is a number that represents the largest number of decimals supported, when subdividing the token (ex: 2 for cents in `USD`).
 * `author`: is the [SSB Log ID](#ssb-log-id) that is creating the tokens.
 If `null`, use the default log ID ([ssb-server](https://github.com/ssbc/ssb-server) uses `~/.ssb/secret` by